0xaryam/0xaryam/README.md

 <img src="https://images.imyfone.com/en/assets/other/ai-tools/ai-gif.png" width="300"/>

 ##  About Me 🚀
-- Computer Science Student - Generative AI
+- Student - Generative AI
 - Proficient in programming and artificial intelligence tools
 - I'm working on projects using data analytics and artificial intelligence in smart cities